JamesMConroy/notes/notes.md

 ## OPTIONS

 #### -a[!], --add[!]
 Creates a new note file.
-If file extension is not specified then the default will be used (see notesrc).
+If file extension is not specified then the default will be used (see notesrc(5)).
 If additional files are specified in the command line, their contents will be inserted into the new note.
 Use it with `-e` to invoke the editor or `-` to get input from *stdin*.
 If the name is already used in this section, then an error will be issued;
-use `!` option to replace the existing file, or set the clobber variable to `false` in the configuration file. (see notesrc(5))
+use `!` option to replace the existing file, or set the clobber variable to _false_ in the configuration file.

 ```
 # example 1: cat yyy zzz > xxx